az4mary/business_review/assets/zyne-stan-store=privacy-policy.md

 ZYNE services are intended for businesses and adults.
 ZYNE does not knowingly collect personal information from children under 16.

-If you believe a child under 16 has provided personal information to ZYNE, contact us at [contact@zyne.store](mailto:contact@zyne.store) and we will take reasonable steps to delete the information where required.
+If you believe a child under 16 has provided personal information to ZYNE, contact us at [lisibeth@zyne.store](mailto:lisibeth@zyne.store) and we will take reasonable steps to delete the information where required.

 ---